-Due to its unique advantages, Presto has quickly become the tool of choice for data driven companies looking for the agility and flexibility of the data lake architecture.
+Due to its unique advantages, Presto is rapidly gaining momentum in helping companies solve agility and flexibility challenges and quickly expand the use of the data lake architecture.
 Presto is an open-source distributed SQL query engine for running interactive analytic queries against data sources ranging from gigabytes to petabytes.
 It has been proven at scale in a variety of use cases at Airbnb, Comcast, Facebook, Netflix, Twitter, and Uber, and has a vibrant community of contributors addressing problems and improving the product offering.

 Presto offers low-latency queries, high concurrency, cost-based optimization (CBO), and native ability to query multiple data sources in raw form, delivering short time-to-insight.
 The platform is highly customizable to meet business needs, giving IT full control over Presto installation.